cedrickchee/YDKGo/content/docs/language/pointers/_index.md

 ### Value and pointer semantics behavior

-If you wanna write code in Go that is optimized for correctness, that you can read and understand the impact of things, then your value and your pointer semantics are everything.
+If you want to write code in Go that is optimized for correctness, that you can read and understand the impact of things, then your value and your pointer semantics are everything.